FamilySearch/GEDCOM/specification/gedcom-3-structures-1-organization.md

 As the `SPLAC`Record now will contain a lot of information, coming from (possibly) many users, it might be a good idea to allow the adding of **`SUBM`** on some places (as is already done now for the `TYPE`of the `PERIOD`structure) That way information can be traced back.

+Shared place records offer more flexibility than place structures do.
+A PLAC can be replaced by an SPLAC without loss of information by making one SPLAC record for each non-empty string in the PLAC's payload and linking them together using the SPLAC's SHARED_PLACE_STRUCTUREs.
+How to copy information is into the new chain of SPLAC records is described at the `PERIOD_STRUCTURE`.

 The `PERIOD_STRUCTURE`consists of the folowing parts:
 - **The `<TEXT>` payload** of the `SPLAC`, is the **default name** of the location, that will be used for this `SPLAC`.
 For instance in a "Treeview", or user-output, or when a user searches for a place to enter for an event.
 The only time a user should see another name, is when he/she (partly) typed one of the Names, inside a `PERIOD` of this place.